ryansmattson/Angular-To-Do/README.md

 * ng-repeat

 ## Hard Mode
-Have a remove button that removes items once complete.
+Have a remove button that removes single items once complete.

 ## Pro Mode
 Add check boxes to items and allow multiple items to be completed at once.